liufangbaishikele/Soybean_rhizosphere_microbiome/Circular phylogenetic tree and network analysis.md

 ```
 2) Generate annotation file

-..i. title parameter
+  i. title parameter
 ```
 title   Rhizosphere microbiome between cultivars
 ```
-..ii. total\_plotted\_degress - this is used to define how many degree of 360 will be used for plot tree.
+  ii. total\_plotted\_degress - this is used to define how many degree of 360 will be used for plot tree.
 The left are used for ring label usage.
 In my case, I used 340 degree out of 360 degree
 ```
 total_plotted_degrees   340
 ```
-..iii.
+  iii.